ml4wifi-devs/ftmrate/README.md

 The ns3-ai module interconnects ns-3 and FTMRate (or any other python-writen software) by transferring data through a shared memory pool.
 The memory can be accessed by both sides, thus making the connection.
-Read more about ns3-ai at the [official repository](https://github.com/hust-diangroup/ns3-ai).  **Attention!** The ns3-ai (as of 2022-10-25) is not compatible with ns-3.36 or later.
+Read more about ns3-ai at the [official repository](https://github.com/hust-diangroup/ns3-ai).  **Attention!** ns3-ai (as of 2022-10-25) is not compatible with ns-3.36 or later.
 We have forked and modified the official ns3-ai repository to make it compatible with the 3.36 version.
 In order to install our compatible version folow the steps below.

 1. Clone our ns3-ai fork into ns-3's `contrib` directory
 	```